-Important Changes in 2016
+Important Changes in 2017

-Apart from a normal business operation, the Company had some important developments and changes in 2016, as in the following:
+Apart from a normal business operation, the Company had some important developments and changes in 2017, as in the following:

-- The Company increased more branches of SE-ED Book Center and renovated the existing stores that had a potential by enlarging them to create better sales and better modernization and considered to the branch is not profitable.
-The details are as follows: - New 20 branches were opened.
-As in December 31, 2016 there were in the total of 414 stores, and 2 points of sales currently in operation. - Renovated 12 existing branches, some branches had been moved to a new and suitable location, some branches had more space according to the more demands and some branches were modernized to have a more attractive look. - Closed 16 branches that cannot profitable to enhance profitability.
-To suit the current economic conditions. - The Company closed 7 branches of SE-ED Learning Center.
-The total number of the active branches is 14 branches as of 31st December 2016: 6 branches located in Bangkok Metropolitan Region and 8 branches located in the country.
-There are 2 branches operated by the Company and the rest are franchised branches. - SBC Event Organizing Team has continued their full operation to boost sales volumes and promote SE-ED Book Center as the full functional bookstore that can serve people to that can be claimed that 'Think of books, think of SE-ED Book Center'.
+• The Company increased more branches of SE-ED Book Center and renovated the existing stores that had a potential by enlarging them to create better sales and better modernization and considered to the branch is not profitable.
+The details are as follows:

+- O New 4 branches were opened.
+As in December 31, 2017 there were in the total of 394 stores, and 1 points of sales currently in operation. - O Renovated 13 existing branches, some branches had been moved to a new and suitable location, some branches had more space according to the more demands and some branches were modernized to have a more attractive look. - O Closed 24 branches that cannot profitable to enhance profitability.
+To suit the current economic conditions. - The Company expanded its franchised SE-ED Learning Center with two curriculums available: FAN Math and ACTive English.
+All branches listed as follows: - O 8 branches with only FAN Math curriculum - O 2 branches with only ACTive English curriculum - O 20 branches with FAN Math and ACTive English curriculums (2 branches operated by the Company included) - SBC Event Organizing Team has continued their full operation to boost sales volumes and promote SE-ED Book Center as the full functional bookstore that can serve people to that can be claimed that 'Think of books, think of SE-ED Book Center'.
 The team is also responsible for strengthening relationships between fellow publishers, local executives, teachers and all supportive customers. - The "Books for Children" Project by SE-EDUCATION Public Company Limited aimed to help disadvantaged children and many Thai communities to gain access to knowledge and resources by donating books and other learning materials to deprived libraries across the country.
-From the past 11 years to the end of 2016, the "Books for Children" Project has donated 2 million of books and other learning materials to 4,218 schools.
-The total sum of the list prices of donated books is THB 316 MB.
-In 2016 only, 121,522 books were donated to 360 educational institutions nationwide.
-The total sum of the list prices of donated books is THB 14.5 MB. - The "Renovation for Deprived Libraries" Project by SE-EDUCATION Public Company Limited was the project to donate bookcases for creating the learning center in schools.
-In 2016, the Company had renovated 26 school libraries in Thailand as follows: Provincial Police Training Center Region 1 in Saraburi, Nongwang Pittayakhom School in Nakhon Rachasrima, Eemad Easai School in Uthai Thani, Rahan Wittaya in Kampangpetch, Chumchon Chanlan Ratbanrung School in Kanlasin, Learning Center Department 4, Ordnance Depot of Royal Thai Army Ordnance Department in Lobburi, Ban Pah Khee Nong Khun School in Roi Ed, Bo Glae in Nan, Ban Phon Hin in Roi Ed, Wat Ban Dab in Lobburi, Ban Bueng Nam Sai in Yala, Ban
+From the past 12 years to the end of 2017, the "Books for Children" Project has donated 2.14 million of books and other learning materials to 4,582 schools.
+The total sum of the list prices of donated books is THB 330 MB.
+In 2017 only, 116,813 books were donated to 358 educational institutions nationwide.
+The total sum of the list prices of donated books is THB 14.32 MB. - The "Renovation for Deprived Libraries" Project by SE-EDUCATION Public Company Limited was the project to donate bookcases for creating the learning center in schools.
+In 2017, the Company had renovated 38 school libraries in Thailand as follows: The Library of Sub-district Administrative Organization of Koak Sa-ard Sub-district in Kalasin, Ban Samran School in Khonkaen, Paiwong Wittaya School in Ang Thong, Wiset Chaichan "Tanti Wittayabhumi" School in Ang Thong, Provincial Police Training Center Region 1 in Saraburi, Chumchon Paphak Samakkee School in Payao, Ban Tungmoke School in Payao, Pracha Samakkee School in Phitsanulok, Ban Wangtalab School in Nakhon Srithammarat, Pamai Utid 6 (Kai Looksue Kaengsong) School in Phitsanulok, Arthorn Utid Border Police School in Phitsanulok,